ricksonoliveira/scraper/README.md

 This separation of concerns makes the codebase more maintainable and testable.

-### Responsive UI Design 📱
+### Nice UI Design 🎨

-The UI is built with Tailwind CSS, providing a responsive experience across different device sizes.
+The UI is built with Tailwind CSS, providing a nice user experience across different device sizes.
 Key UI features include:

 - Truncation with tooltips for long text
-- Responsive tables with appropriate column widths
+- Auto screen size tables with appropriate column widths
-- Mobile-friendly navigation and pagination
+- User-friendly navigation and pagination
-- Status indicators with appropriate colors
+- Status indicators with appropriate colors and icons

 ## Testing 🧪